SophiaZhuge1/In-store-navigation-mobile-app/README.md

 ```[bash]
 sh run_docker.sh
 ```
-(Running front end React Native app see the README in the front-end folder)
+(Running the front end React Native app see the README in the app/my-app folder)

 ### Full UX design of the app
 Figma: https://www.figma.com/file/idgjm2VDMiYckvFdPlicEj/Tesco-Navigation-app?node-id=0%3A1